 WatchProper Flossing Technique

-This short video shows the technique we recommend at Brammeier Dental of Naperville.
-The key is the "C-shape": instead of snapping the floss straight up and down, curve it around the side of each tooth so it actually hugs the surface and slides gently under the gumline.
-Repeat on both sides of every tooth.
+So what does the right technique look like?
+This short video demonstrates the one we recommend at Brammeier Dental of Naperville.
+The key is the "C-shape": rather than snapping the floss straight up and down, curve it around the side of each tooth so it actually hugs the surface and slides gently under the gumline, then repeat on both sides of every tooth.

 Want the full story on Exams & Cleanings?